-This plant can grow anywhere from 10 to 60 cm in length.
+This plant can grow anywhere from 10 to 60 cm (3.93 to 23”) in length, not height.

 Cheeseweed.